Minke whale: North Atlantic

 Minke whales in the north Atlantic are observed to take a variety of food items.
 Before 1993, minke whales in the north Barents Sea fed predominantly on capelin until stocks collapsed and the whales switched to krill as their primary prey type.
-The minke whale population in the Norwegian Sea primarily feeds on adult herring while krill, capelin, and sand eels are also recorded prey types.
+The minke whale population in the Norwegian Sea primarily feeds on adult herring but krill, capelin, and sand eels are also recorded prey types.
 In Scotland, sand eels are the most commonly observed prey species, followed by herring and sprat.
-Seasonal variations are observed off of Finnmark, with krill the most popular prey type in the summer and cod in the autumn.
-Stable isotope analysis from 2003 shows minke whales in the north Atlantic also feed on prey from lower trophic levels as well.
+Seasonal variations are observed off Finnmark, krill being the most popular prey type in the summer and cod in the autumn.
+Stable isotope analysis from 2003 shows minke whales in the north Atlantic also feed on prey from lower trophic levels.

 North Pacific

-Two stocks of minke whale are observed in the North Pacific: the "J stock" (Sea of Japan - Yellow Sea - East China sea) and the "O stock" (Okhotsk sea - west Pacific).
+Two stocks of minke whale are observed in the North Pacific: the "J stock" (Sea of Japan, Yellow Sea, East China sea) and the "O stock" (Okhotsk sea, west Pacific).
 Seasonal variations in diet exist.
-J stock whales' primary prey type is Japanese anchovy during May and June, Pacific saury in July and August, and krill in September.
-O stock whales primarily feed on krill in July and August.
+J-stock whales' primary prey type is Japanese anchovy during May and June, Pacific saury in July and August, and krill in September.
+O-stock whales primarily feed on krill in July and August.
 Most minke whales observed in 2002 (90.4%) fed solely on one prey species.